NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/SQLIA (SQL Injection Attack)/SENTINEL. securing database from logic flaws in web applications.md

 Project:
   - SLR
 ---
-SENTINEL detects and blocks SQL injections by analyzing user requests at run-time.
+SENTINEL detects and blocks state violation attacks based on malicious SQL queries, by analyzing user requests at run-time.
 An extended finite-state machine model of a PHP application is derived in a black box fashion, considering not only state transitions but also data contraints.
 Application specification are obtained by constructing legitimate SQL signatures along with their set of logical invariants.
 A query that violate these specifications is considered malicious.

 ## Context

-[[SQLIA (SQL injection attack)]] exploits the application’s input validation mechanisms to illegitimately get information from the database
+[[SQLIA (SQL injection attack)]] exploits the application’s input validation mechanisms to illegitimately get information from the database.

-- for example, an attacker may retrieve other user's account information without providing the admin's credential
+In the context of state violation attacks based on malicious SQL queries, an attacker may retrieve other user's account information without providing the admin's credential

 In this paper, we present a black-box approach for automated detection of state violation attacks with a focus on securing the back-end database.
 To be more specific, we aim to identify and block malicious SQL queries